Ken Kranz: College

 Kranz began playing football for the Milwaukee State Teachers College (currently known as the University of Wisconsin–Milwaukee), but was drafted into military service during World War II.
 He was with the Air Force's troop carrier command in England as a radio operator on aircraft that carried troops into combat zones in France, Belgium and Germany.
 He earned five battle stars and several medals during his service.

 Returning to college, Kranz played football for four years from 1945 to 1948 at the Milwaukee State Teachers College.
 Earning four collegiate letters in football, he also earned three letters in track claiming the conference discus title in 1946.
 At the age of 26, he became the first UWM player to be drafted to a professional football team.

-Pro-Football
+Professional football

 The Green Bay Packers selected Kranz in the 21st round of the 1949 NFL draft.
 Kranz played defensive back for the Packers in six or seven games of the 1949 season from April 10, 1949, until the end of the season.
 At that time he decided on leaving the team to return to school after discussing it with his wife, Shirley.
 He earned $3,500 for the season.